 The University of Alaska Fairbanks established a research station here in 1975, and conducts studies on arctic ecosystems and global climate change.
-Please take care to avoid their research sites, scattered throughout the surrounding area.
-There are no public facilities here and access to the station is by invitation only.
+Please take care to avoid their research sites, which are scattered throughout the surrounding area.
+There are no public facilities here and no camping.
+Access to the station is by invitation only.